alexandre1202/algorithms/README.md

 You can compare the expected with the actual int array one line above other aligned by each number.
 Another interesting point is related to the way AssertJ enable us to compare in a explicit and verbose way to clarify what you are doing when using ```.isEqualTo(...)```.
 There are many examples of methods for evaluation and assert to be used.

 Maybe this [Tutorial about AssertJ](https://joel-costigliola.github.io/assertj/assertj-core-quick-start.html) makes sense for you.

+### Finding a missing number in a progressive arithmetic
+I am providing Algorithm to find a missing number in a sequence.
+Take a look at FindingTheMissingNumberInTheSequence.java